ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 3. Training the Model

 To train the model, a series of tests were performed to select the learning rate, batch size, and activation layers.
-Early results showed that batch size much less a discriminator than the learning rate and activation layers.
+Early results showed that batch size was much less of a discriminator than the learning rate and activation layers, so the default 128 batch size was selected.
 Establishing the order of magnitude of the training rate (~0.001) was fairly straightforward.
 The activation layer took significant trial and error, as there are a great many possible cominbations.
 It turned out that making them all the 'tanh' showed a lot of promise.
 It was then possible to refine the learning rate to 0.0008 for slightly better performance.

 4. Describe the Approach

 A paper by [Sermanet and LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) described an approach using the 'tanh' function for this class of sign recongition problem.
 This appeared to work well based on training.

 Ultimately 30 epochs were used.
-Most of the accuracy was achieved in 10-11 epochs, but a slight bump upwards did appear around epoch 28.
+Most of the accuracy was achieved in 10-11 epochs, but a slight bump upwards did appear around epoch 28 (from about 0.950 to 0.955 on the validatation set).

 Final model results were:
 * training set accuracy of 1.000
 * validation set accuracy of 0.955
 * test set accuracy of 0.934

-If an iterative approach was chosen:
+With regards to the evoluation of the selection of the activation layers, the following is a description of the process:
 Initally all four activation layers were chosen be dropout functions.
 A large number of values were tested for the keep probability but none seemed to provide a good performance (validation accuracy above 0.9).

 Making all four layers 'relu' did not lead to good performance either.